-- 6. Council's budget process begins in September of the previous financial year to the one for which a budget is being set, and must conclude by 29th January, before the financial year which the budget is being set for, to allow time for the principal authority to complete its billing processes. - 7.
-Each council and committee meeting between September and the Budget Council has 'items for Growth and Saving' as an agenda item, and public speaking on this topic is permitted at each meeting.
-The Town Clerk / Responsible Financial Officer sets out in a series of reports the issues council may face in terms of costs and variations in income, and uses the discussions, plus any feedback received from members of the public, to shape the budget within the budget envelopes proposed by council.
+- 6. Council's budget process begins in September of the previous financial year to the one for which a budget is being set, and must conclude by 25th January, before the financial year which the budget is being set for, to allow time for the principal authority to complete its billing processes. - 7.
+Each council and relevant committee meeting between September / October and the Budget Council has 'items for Growth and Saving' as an agenda item, and public speaking on this topic is permitted at each meeting.
+The Proper Officer sets out a series of draft budgets, and uses the discussions, plus any feedback received from members of the public, to shape the budget within the budget envelopes proposed by council.